Powys Local Biodiversity Action Plan Review

 In July 2016 the Powys Biodiversity Partnership commissioned Environment Systems Ltd to undertake a short project to review the current Powys Local Biodiversity Action Plan (LBAP).
 The output of the review will be the Powys Nature Recovery Plan.

 In July 2016 the Powys Biodiversity Partnership commissioned Environment Systems Ltd to undertake a short project to review the current Powys Local Biodiversity Plan (LBAP).
 The output of the review will be the Powys Nature Recovery Action Plan.

 The Powys Nature Recovery Plan will be based on available local data to provide opportunity areas for on the ground action by nature conservation stakeholders and members of the public throughout Powys.

-To date work has included a review of species of local importance to Powys and review of available habitat and connectivity map data to understand where our resilient semi-natural ecosystems currently exist, i.e. our existing natural capital.
+To date work has included a review of species of local importance to Powys and a review of available habitat and connectivity map data.
+This is to understand where our resilient semi-natural ecosystems currently exist, i.e. our existing natural capital.
 Analysis is currently underway to identify where opportunities exist to enhance ecosystem resilience and provide for our important plants and wildlife.

 The concepts of the data analysis are based upon the 'ecosystem approach' and, as such, have included dialogue with the plant and wildlife recording community throughout Powys.
 The information has been collated to prepare Habitat and Species Action Plans, which will form the core of the Powys Nature Recovery Action Plan.
 Several draft plans; a General Action Plan, eight Habitat Action Plans and three Species Action Plans, have been produced and will be finalised over the coming months.
 The Powys Nature Recovery Action Plan will be launched later in 2018.